Fabian0597/dodo-alive-project/README.md

 </table>

 ### Stance control
-When touching the ground, the SLIP dynamiucs ca be projected onto the CoG motion of the robotic leg.
+When touching the ground, the SLIP dynamiucs can be projected onto the CoG motion of the robotic leg.
 From there we can calculate the required joint actuator torques in order to generate the necessary operational space forces.
+We used the paper "Hutter et al. 2010 - SLIP running with an Articulated Robotic Leg" as orientation.

-## Energy compensation
+## Solver
-In comparison to a SLIP model with a mass-less spring, real robots are influenced from the impact when the leg strikes the ground.
-This is the reason why the velocity of the CoG of the robot changes trhough the transition from flight to stance.
-This corresponds to a loss of kinetic energy.
-In the modified SLIP model with impact compensation the spring leg is pre-compressed at touch down.
-The energy stored in the precompressed spring equals the kinetic enegry loss.
-In the following implementation the modifed SLIP model is used.
+In the forward dynamics the generalized accelerations are calculated from the generalized velocities, the generalized coordinates and the torques calculated in the controller.
+This step-wise integration is repeated until a transition from the flight to the stance phase or from stance to the flight phase is reached.
+To integrate the generalized accelerations two different solvers were implemented.
+The ivp_solver from scipy integrates with a varible stepsize.
+Root-finding helps to find the exact state transition.
+The RKF45 is an algorithm for the numerical solution of ordinary differential equations.
+It is implemented with a fixed step size.
+The PID controller in the stance control works a lot better with a fixed step size.
+In combination with the ivp_solver it was unstable.

+##Structure
+An automaton was used to capture the robot state.
+It contains a continous state (generalized coordinates), which consists of the  coordinates of the floating base in the 3D space, the hip angle and knee angle.
+It also contains the discrete state, which describes whether the robot is in the flight or stance phase.
+The transitions between these states are described through events.
+For each of these two discrete states an own controller class is implemented, which are described above.

 ## Setup the Project